GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### Settings
 `max_mail_events` - The maximum number of times that a user may request a Verify by Mail letter within the specified time window.
+Default: 4 requests.

 `max_mail_events_window_in_days` - The length of time to consider when determining whether the user has requested too many Verify by Mail letters recently.
+Default: 30 days.

 `minimum_wait_before_another_usps_letter_in_hours` - The minimum
 amount of time that a user must wait, after requesting a Verify by Mail letter, before requesting another letter.
+Default: 24 hours.

 ### How to trigger
 Enter identity verification and select "Verify by Mail".
 Request a letter; you are now rate limited.

 ### UI effects
 On the screen to enter their verification code, the user is not presented with the option to request another letter, and they are